What is Digital Inclusion?

 The Digital Team support the population to use the NHS App and promote engagement at GP events across Somerset.

-Click on the buttons below to find out more about our Digital Inclusion projects.
+Click on the button below to find out more about our Digital Inclusion project with the NHS App.